KevinAst/feature-u/docs/concepts.md

 The basic process of **feature-u** is that each feature promotes a
-{{book.api.Feature}} object that contains various aspects of that feature ... _things like: the feature's name, it's Public API, whether it is enabled, initialization constructs, and resources used to configure it's slice of the frameworks in use._
+{{book.api.Feature}} object that contains various aspects of that feature ... _things like: the feature's name, it's Public Interface, whether it is enabled, initialization constructs, and resources used to configure it's slice of the frameworks in use._

 In turn, these {{book.api.Feature}} objects are supplied to
-{{book.api.launchApp}}, which configures and starts your application, returning an {{book.api.FassetsObject}} (_which promotes the public API of each feature_).
+{{book.api.launchApp}}, which configures and starts your application, returning an {{book.api.FassetsObject}} (_which promotes the Public Face of each feature_).

 ### aspects ...